JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Solution

-It's not a full-length protein, and the immunogen sequence of this antibody is not included in this partial-length recombinant protein or over-expressed protein.
+It's not a full-length protein, and the immunogen sequence of this antibody is not included in this truncated recombinant protein or over-expressed protein.

-• Use a new antibody with the immunogen located in this protein.
+• Use a new antibody with the immunogen located in the protein of interest.

 Immunogen is located at the same end as the tag, so the tag may block the recognition of the antibody.